Alternatives to Christianity

 Summary

 Despite our long discussion of the gospel, it is really very simple in essence.
 To be saved, you must do this.
 You must tell God that you are sorry for your sins.
-Then you must ask Him to save you through the Lord Jesus Christ.
+Then you must ask Him to save you because Jesus paid the penalty for your sins when He died on a cross.
 That’s all you must do.
 Of course, these cannot be empty words.
 You must mean everything you say.